-- The Council's approach to financial management has meant that the General Fund Balance increased in 2020/21 to £14.0m and Earmarked Reserves of £98.4m (excluding amounts specifically restricted to schools) are held to meet known or predicted liabilities. - The Council's balance sheet as at 31st March 2021 shows a net worth of £375.2m and this is significantly reduced by the inclusion of a pension liability of £340m.
-There are statutory arrangements for funding the pension through contributions over the remaining working life of the employees, as assessed by the Pension Fund actuary; but, based on the most recent triennial valuation (2019) the Fund was in surplus by £20m (103% funded).
+The Council's approach to financial management has meant that the General Fund Balance has been maintained at £14.0m and Earmarked Reserves of £95.9m (excluding amounts specifically restricted to schools) are held to meet known or predicted liabilities.

+The Council's balance sheet as at 31st March 2022 shows a net worth of £602.4m and this is significantly reduced by the inclusion of a pension liability of £305m.
+There are statutory arrangements for funding the pension through contributions over the remaining working life of the employees, as assessed by the Pension Fund actuary but, based on the 2022 triennial valuation the Fund continued to be in in surplus.(March 2019,103%).